fastrgv/AdaGate/README.md

 * Updated/improved sounds & fragshaders in dungeons & wormhole.
 * Reduced graphical overburden that made level 3 unplayable on older hardware.

-**ver 6.4.9 -- 19nov19**

-* Updated to use SDL2 v2.0.9;
-* Updated Ada binding to SDL2;
-* Fixed a broken level 5.

-**ver 6.4.8 -- 15jun19**

-* Revised monkey motion is smarter and more realistic;  limited chatter.
-* Approach closer to stargates prior to wormhole effect.
-* Improved code organization by moving ada source code into subdirectories: src, adabindings, adautils.
-* Improved local wormhole passage.
-* Generalized avatar package to draw hats, turbans.
-Now default to Indiana Jones.

-**ver 6.4.7 -- 24jan19**

-* Improved ocean waves & foam;
-* Replaced tricky & obscure frag.shader-defined lava pool with a more comprehensible implementation using coherent noise, similar to the fireball;
-* Improved Stargate effects using an alternate spherical gridding & 3D Perlin coherent noise;